-- A state-of-the-art Operations Center
+- · A state-of-the-art Operations Center

 Worldwide response capabilities

 Experienced crisis management professionals

 Air and ground ambulance service providers

 Assist America completely arranges and pays for the assistance services it provides without limits on the cost.
-This alleviates many of the obstacles and potential expenses that can be caused by medical emergencies away from home.
+This alleviates many of the obstacles and potential Assist America's derived and pays for the assistance services it provides without imms of the cost.
+This anevalues many of the obstances and potenti expenses that can be caused by medical emergencies away from home.
 Assist America is not insurance, rather it is a provider of global emergency services."
 Assist America's services do not replace medical insurance during emergencies away from home.
 All medical costs incurred should be submitted to your health plan and are subject to the policy limits of your health coverage.

 "All services must be arranged and provided by Assist America.
-No claims for reimbursement will be accepted
+No claims for reimbursement will be accepted.